DTU-NST/SocialDataExam/content/posts/Paper.md

 ### Our approach to preprocessing the San Francisco dataset

 At a first glance, the dataset contains a lot of missing data, which needs to preprocessed before diving into an analysis.
-We limited the dataset to a subset of attributes for the analysis as step before remov
+We limited the dataset to a subset of attributes for the analysis as a step before removing missing values.

- and removed the records with missing values.

-#THOMAS WRITE PREPROCESSING
+One of the attributes in the dataset describes the compliance in reporting a building's Site EUI.
+While the dataset differentiates between commercial sites, residential housing and other, the compliance is primarily found for commercial sites.
+As the heart of the analysis concerns the Energy Usage Intensity (EUI), we filter for commercial properties and top off the preprocessing by removing any missing values.

 ## Identifying interesting patterns